How to Track Inventory in Xero?

-For e.g. a business may gave in-transit inventory which it is expecting to receive however, it’s not part of their normal inventory yet.
-Similarly, accounting software allow to deal in negative inventory even if this is because of erroneous record keeping.
+For e.g. a business may give an in-transit inventory that it is expecting to receive however, it’s not part of its normal inventory yet.
+Similarly, accounting software allows for dealing with negative inventory even if this is because of erroneous record keeping.

 The reason behind this leniency is just to make sure that normal operations of a business are not halted because of some error and that the businesses will identify them later when they’ll perform audits.

 However, this feature is not allowed when you track your inventory in Xero as it simply does not let your inventory go in negative.

 By default, the items are added as Untracked.
 In order to make them “Tracked”, you need to checkmark a box, “I track this item”.
 That’s not all, there are certain other steps as well to follow.
 So why not start from the beginning.

 Step by step guide to track your inventory

 - From the main page (Dashboard) of your Xero account, click the “Accounts” menu.